-David Lowy was first appointed an executive director of Westfield Management Limited in 1982 and currently serves as non-executive deputy chairman of the Westfield Group.
-He holds a Bachelor of Commerce degree from the University of NSW.
-Mr Lowy joined Westfield in 1977 and was appointed executive director of Westfield Holdings Limited in 1981 and became managing director in 1987, a position he held until June 2000.
-He is a principal of LFG Holdings, a director of Crown Limited and the Lowy Institute for International Policy and the founder and president of Temora Aviation Museum.
-Mr Lowy is chairman of the Westfield Group Board Risk Management Committee.
+David Lowy was first appointed an executive Director of Westfield Management Limited in 1982 and currently serves as non-executive Deputy Chairman of the Westfield Group.
+He holds a Bachelor of Commerce from the University of NSW.
+Mr Lowy joined Westfield in 1977 and was appointed executive Director in 1981 and became Managing Director in 1987, a position he held until June 2000.
+He is a principal of LFG Holdings, founder and president of the Temora Aviation Museum and a director of the Lowy Institute for International Policy and the Lowy Medical Research Institute Limited.
+Mr Lowy is Chairman of the Westfield Group Board Risk Management Committee.